Andreasdahlberg/multical-403-optical-adapter/README.md

     > Tip: Start with the power supply components (voltage regulator, capacitors, and resistors) to
     > ensure the board is powered correctly before soldering the remaining components.

+1. Close the J1 solder bridge, it should only be open for testing purposes.

 ### Mounting

 1. Connect a 3.3V FTDI USB cable to the pin header, ensuring the correct orientation.
 The board is